 - Radio or stereo – Please note: subwoofers and surround-sound systems which can be heard or felt outside of the confines of an individual room are prohibited.)

-- Small television (32” or less) – A recent update to the campus cable system requires newer TV technology for all digital HD receiving, older analog TVs will require students to bring a converter box, if necessary)
+- Small television (32” or less) – A recent update to the campus cable system requires newer TV technology for all digital HD receiving.
+TVs should be at least 1080dpi.
+TVs older than 3yrs will need a converter box; converters are not provided.

 - VCR/DVD player